Donatella Versace turns 65 years: triumphs and scars of a modern icon

 Donatella Versace turns 65 years as a fashion icon, though her path was not always easy.
 The death of her brother Gianni the marked fire, but had to recover to save the firm while he was battling his own ghosts.
 And it did.

 The life of Donatella has paints an epic.
-It all began on 2 may 1955 in Calabria, his native land, in the “tip of the boot” in Italian, is a region full of Greek and roman ruins that both influenced the style of the House of the Medusa.
+It all started on may 2, 1955 in Calabria, his native land, in the “tip of the boot” in Italian, is a region full of Greek and roman ruins that both influenced the style of the House of the Medusa.

 The young man walked always hand-in-hand of her brother Gianni.
 He was nine years older, had breathed the art of the seam within the tailoring of their mother, and, since the seventies, he began to excel in the cosmopolitan Milan with its designs, cutting edge and avant-garde.